1. Get a great profile image

 - How can you make people’s lives better?

-If you need some more help – have a look at these extremely well crafted profile summaries, but remember these are specific for their industry and have a tone of voice suited to their geographies.
+If you need some ideas, have a look at these extremely well crafted profile summaries, but remember these are specific for their industry and have a tone of voice suited to their geographies.

 5. Don’t forget to fill in your job descriptions